hello-rust/show/episode/7/README.md

-# Episode 7 - Parsing Informal English Dates Using Proptest And Tdd
+# Episode 7 - Parsing Dates Using Proptest And Tdd

-Testing is hard as - can be seen in the last two episodes.
+Testing is hard, as can be seen in the last two episodes.
 That's why I looked around for better alternatives and found proptest.
 Let's take a look at proptest, a library for automatically generating testcases similar to quickcheck (of Haskell fame).
 We will parse informal english dates like "4th of September 1927" using Proptest and TDD.

 [Watch now on Youtube!](https://youtu.be/XXXXXXXXXXX)

-Keywords: TDD, Proptest, Quickcheck, Unit testing, Fuzzy testing
+Keywords: Property testing, Quickcheck, Unit testing, Fuzzy testing, TDD

 ## Things I mentioned during the show